This post contains affiliate links. Please review my Disclosure of Advertisement HERE)

 - First, fold the fabric in half around the sponge roller longways with the fabric facing inside-out.

 - Next, top-stitch the length of the fabric as closely as possible alongside the roller

 3. Then, remove the curler and top-stitch one end of the fabric shut.
 4. After that, trim excess fabric at the seams and turn inside out.
-5. Push curler halfway through the fabric “tube”.
+5. Next, push curler halfway through the fabric “tube”.

-6. Fold 1/4″ of fabric on open end inward and sew shut.
+6. Then, fold 1/4″ of fabric on open end inward and sew shut.

-7. Next, sew a top-stitch as close as possible to the curler at each end to secure it in place.
+7. After that, sew a top-stitch as close as possible to the curler at each end to secure it in place.

 8. Then, fold each flap of fabric over the other and prepare to insert your snap.
 Make sure it’s fairly tight so that it will secure the hair well.

 9. Finally, you will put two corresponding snap pieces on each flap of fabric.
 I will insert this tutorial by Dritz to give you an idea of how I inserted my snaps.
-Make sure that each snap is facing in opposite directions as pictured below.
+Also, make sure that each snap is facing in opposite directions as pictured below.

 Curl hair before bed, wake up in the morning and VOILA-curls!

 If you liked this post and would like to see more, please be sure to follow me on instagram and sign up for the D+J Newsletter to have access to exclusive content you won’t find anywhere else!
 You won’t want to miss out on all of the exciting projects I have coming up!

 Shop This Post!